Skip to content

 12 Graduate Courses (48 credits)

 The degree is highly customizable.
-Within the program curriculum, you choose either a thesis or capstone track as well as the international relations courses and electives that meet your learning goals.
+As part of the program curriculum, you choose either a thesis or capstone track as well as the international relations courses and electives that meet your individual learning goals.

 With online courses offered in both synchronous and asynchronous formats, you can participate in some courses on demand and others live that offer real-time engagement with faculty and peers.